Breaking News | Defection to APC: Umahi after my life, says Anyim

 By Yusuf Alli, Abuja and Ogochukwu Anioke, Abakaliki

-Former Senate President Anyim Pius Anyim on Monday petitioned President Muhammadu Buhari, Inspector-General of Police Mohammed Adamu and the Department of State Services (DSS) over alleged plot to kill him for not defecting from the Peoples Democratic Party (PDP) to the All Progressives Congress (APC).
+Former Senate President Anyim Pius Anyim has petitioned President Muhammadu Buhari, Inspector-General of Police Mohammed Adamu and the Department of State Services (DSS) over alleged plot to kill him for not defecting from the Peoples Democratic Party (PDP) to the All Progressives Congress (APC).

 He alleged that Ebonyi State Governor David Umahi was behind the plot.